kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 **7.** Multiple depths were configured

-- Maximum roughihg stepdown was set to 5 mm
+- Maximum roughing step-down was set to 5 mm
-- Finishing stepdown for a clean edge is 0.1 mm
+- Finishing step-down for a clean edge is 0.1 mm

 <img src="../../images/week08/fusion_08.jpg" alt="Render_02" width=50%/>